bk/wmk-docs/content/vars.md

   to the source template), `src_path` (full path to the source template), `target` (full path of the file to be written), and `url` (relative url to the file to be written).
-- `MDCONTENT`: An `MDContentList` representing all the markdown files which will potentially be rendered by a template.
+- `MDCONTENT`: An `MDContentList` representing all the markdown/html files which will potentially be rendered by a template.
 Each item in the list contains the keys `source_file`, `source_file_short` (truncated and full paths to the source), `target` (html file to be written), `template` (filename of the template which will be used for rendering), `data` (most of the context variables seen by this content), `doc` (the raw markdown source), and `url` (the `SELF_URL` value for this content – see below).
-If the configuration setting `pre_render` is True, then `rendered` (the HTML produced by converting the markdown) is present as well.
 Note that `MDCONTENT` is not available inside shortcodes.
 An `MDContentList` is a list object with some convenience methods for filtering and sorting.
 It is described at the end of this Readme file.
 - Whatever is defined under `template_context` in the `wmk_config.yaml` file (see {{< linkto("Configuration file") >}}).
 - `SELF_URL`: The relative path to the HTML file which the output of the